RHReynolds/RNAseqProcessing/quantification/quantification.md

 ```

 ### Post-quantification QC checks
-- Once this is done, user can now perform basic quality-control checks, including:
+- Once quantification has been performed and data loaded into R, the user can now perform basic quality-control checks, including:
     - Sex checks -- using gene expression for *XIST* (female-specific, expressed for X-chromosome inactivation) and *DDX3Y* (located on Y-chromosome) determine whether gene expression patterns of sex-specific genes match the sample's assigned sex.
     - Check library sizes and count distributions by plotting.
 Consider colour by various factors (e.g. RIN) to see whether this explains distributions.
     - Principal component (PCA) plot for outlier analysis.
 If experiment is well controlled and has worked as expected, the greatest sources of variation should arise from the treatment/groups of interest.